Britons seeking sun and sand return to Portugal as travel ban ends

-FARO/LISBON, Portugal (Reuters) -Sun-hungry Britons landing in Portugal on Monday on the first flights since a four-month coronavirus travel ban between the two countries was lifted at midnight were elated to be back on holiday.
+FARO/LISBON, Portugal (Reuters) -Sun-hungry Britons landing in Portugal on Monday after a four-month coronavirus travel ban between the two countries was lifted at midnight were elated to be back on holiday.

 “It’s fantastic.
 The feeling is unbelievable.
 We got the sun, the people, the beaches, the bars.
 Can’t wait,” said British tourist Matthew Bolden, giving the thumbs up at the arrivals gate at Lisbon airport.